 Check Installation Points To Be Sure

 If you are still not sure whether or not you have EIFS or stucco you should check installation points.
-Remove an outside light fixture, gutter trap, intercom or any other object that is installed into the wall in or around the stucco/EIFS.
+Remove an outside light fixture, gutter trap, intercom, or any other object that is installed into the wall in or around the stucco/EIFS.
 If you can see the Styrofoam board, you have EIFS.
-This will not be present in stucco (although you may see the edge of the wire mesh).
-By using these three different test methods, you should be able to identify whether or not you have stucco, or if EIFS has been used during the installation.
+This will not be present in stucco, though you may indeed be able to see the edge of the metal mesh under the base coat.